European Parliament Delegation for relations with South Africa

-The Delegation for Relations with South Africa (D-ZA) is a delegation of the European Parliament.
-Its current chair is the Dutch politician Hans van Baalen (VVD).
+The Delegation for relations with South Africa (D-ZA) is a delegation of the European Parliament.
+Its current chair is the German politician Udo Bullmann (SPD).

 It was created by the European Parliament in 1994 after inter-parliamentary relations with South Africa were frozen during the apartheid years.
-The EP Delegation is responsible for the Parliament's EU-South Africa relations, and it provides political dialogue with a parliamentary dimension.
+The EP Delegation is responsible for the Parliament's EU–South Africa relations, and it provides political dialogue with a parliamentary dimension.